 Diagnosis of Breast Cancer

-Biopsy, including analysis for estrogen and progesterone receptors and for HER2 protein
+• Biopsy, including analysis for estrogen and progesterone receptors and HER2 protein

-Breast symptoms (eg, pain, nipple discharge) or abnormal findings (eg, mass) detected during breast examination are typically evaluated first with breast ultrasonography.
-If ultrasound results are abnormal or indeterminate, mammography is done.
-Biopsy is done if imaging findings suggest cancer or if a palpable breast mass or other physical findings suggest cancer, even if imaging results are negative.
-If advanced cancer is suspected based on physical examination, biopsy should be done first.
-A prebiopsy bilateral mammogram may help delineate other areas that should be biopsied and provides a baseline for future reference.
+Even if imaging tests are negative, a biopsy should be performed if a palpable breast mass or other physical findings suggest cancer.
+If advanced cancer is suspected based on physical examination, biopsy is often done before imaging; however, a prebiopsy bilateral mammogram may help delineate other areas that should be biopsied and provides a baseline for future reference.

 Biopsy

 Percutaneous core needle biopsy is preferred to surgical biopsy.
 Core biopsy can be done guided by imaging or palpation (freehand).
-Routinely, stereotactic biopsy (needle biopsy guided by mammography done in 2 planes and analyzed by computer to produce a 3-dimensional image) or ultrasound-guided biopsy is being used to improve accuracy.
-Clips are placed at the biopsy site to identify it.
+Stereotactic biopsy (needle biopsy guided by mammography done in 2 planes and analyzed by computer to produce a 3-dimensional image) or ultrasound-guided biopsy is commonly used to improve accuracy.
+Clips are placed at the biopsy site so it can be identified with mammography.

-If core biopsy is not possible (eg, the lesion is too posterior), surgical biopsy can be done; a guidewire is inserted, using imaging for guidance, to help identify the biopsy site.
+If core biopsy is not possible (eg, the lesion is too posterior), surgical biopsy can be done; a guidewire or localizing metal seed is inserted, using imaging for guidance, to help identify the biopsy site.

 Any skin taken with the biopsy specimen should be examined because it may show cancer cells in dermal lymphatic vessels.